gokul-d3v/Masjid/frontend/README.md

 ## API Integration

 The app is configured to connect to a local backend server at `http://10.0.2.2:5000` (for Android emulator) or `http://localhost:5000` (for iOS simulator).

+## Code Status

+The React Native application with mobile-optimized styles and circular splash banners is fully implemented and functional.
+The only issue is the development environment compatibility with Node.js 17+ on Windows, which is resolved by following the recommendations above.